dustinpfister/blog_posts/_posts/js-javascript-break.md

 layout: post
 categories: js
 id: 386
-updated: 2021-03-31 09:16:07
+updated: 2021-11-22 08:55:01
-version: 1.25
+version: 1.26
 ---

 The [break statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/break) in javaScript can be used to break out of a loop such as a [while](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/while) or [for](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) loop.
 It can also be used in combination with labels to break a specific loop from within two or more nested loops when one finds oneself in such situations.
+The break keyword also comes into play when making use of switch statements as a means of [flow control](/2019/02/25/js-javascript-if/) as it is used after each instance of case in such statements.

 There are other ways to break a loop as well, such as using the [return keyword](/2019/03/01/js-javascript-return/) within the body of a function for example, and there is also the continue keyword that is worth mentioning also as that keyword can be used to skip a body of code and continue a loop without breaking out of it, but just skipping over any additional code that would run otherwise.